-The indicators listed in Table 6-2 display whenever calls are waiting in a queue for an available operator.
-If datafill supports it, these indicators display on the FMCRT and the IC and SA position screens.
+The indicators listed in the following table display whenever calls are waiting in a queue for an available operator.
+These indicators display on the FMCRT and the IC and SA position screens.

-Calls-wa Table 6-2xxx Calls-waiting displays Display Definition CW Displays when the ratio of calls in the non-XFR queue to occupied positions able to handle non-XFR calls reaches a predefined threshold.
+Display Definition CW Displays when the ratio of calls in the nontransfer queue to occupied positions able to handle nontransfer calls reaches a predefined threshold.
 When the queue length subsides below a lower defined threshold, the CW indicator is erased.
 CW1 Displays when the ratio of calls in the transfer 1 queue to positions occupied by transfer 1 operators reaches a predefined threshold.
+When the queue length subsides below a lower defined threshold, the CW1 indicator is erased. -continued-

+Calls-waiting displays

-When the queue length subsides below a lower defined threshold, the CW1 indicator is erased.
-The display only occurs if the queues are activated.
-CW2 Displays when the ratio of calls in the transfer 2 queue to positions occupied by transfer 2 operators reaches a predefined threshold.
+Display Definition CW2 Displays when the ratio of calls in the transfer 2 queue to positions occupied by transfer 2 operators reaches a predefined threshold.
 When the queue length subsides below a lower defined threshold, the CW2 indicator is erased.
-The display only occurs if the queues are activated.
 CW3 Displays when the ratio of calls in the DA queue to positions occupied by DA operators reaches a predefined threshold.
-When the queue length subsides below the defined threshold, the CW3 indicator is erased (CW3 displays only if the DA transfer type is active).
+When the queue length subsides below the defined threshold, the CW3 indicator is erased (CW3 displays only if the DA transfer type is active). -end-

-Note: The CW3 indicator displays only if there is at least one traffic office in the multitraffic office configuration that provides DA service.
+The CW3 indicator displays only if there is at least one traffic office in the multitraffic office configuration that provides DA service using TOPS MP positions.
 This applies to all statistics about the third queue (referred to as XFR3, DA, or transfer 3).